vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Out: array([0.58337985, 0.87832186, 0.08315021, 0.16689551, 0.50940328])
 ```

-In Jax it works differently.
-A key concept in Jax is that functions in it are
+In JAX it works differently.
+A key concept in JAX is that functions in it are
 **pure**.
 This means that given the same input they will always return the same
 output, and do not modify any global state from within the function.
 Using
 random number generation that modifies some global psuedorandom number generator
 (PRNG) clearly violates both principles.
 Therefore, we have to handle randomness
 in a stateless way by manually passing around the PRNG key and splitting it to
 create new random seeds.
 This has the added benefit of making randomness in code
-more reproducible – ignoring accelerator side stochasticity – as in Jax we are
+more reproducible – ignoring accelerator side stochasticity – as in JAX we are
 forced to handle fixed seeds by default.
 Let's see what that looks like:
 ```python
 seed = 0x123456789 # some integer seed.
 In hexadecimal just to be ✨✨